 This feature can only be used to impersonate users who have previously logged in to KnowBe4.
 Users who have admin privileges in your KSAT console cannot be impersonated.
 Additionally, any time a user is impersonated will show as an event in the audit log.

-- Once the button is clicked, you'll receive a confirmation prompt.
+Once the button is selected, you'll receive a confirmation prompt.

 Additionally, if you are configuring a Security Role for a user, you can impersonate them to see what levels of access they have been given for their KnowBe4 Dashboard.